 Kathryn Wickline graduated in Business Administration with a concentration in legal assisting from Shawnee State University.
 She got her JD from Salmon P. Chase College of Law 2016.
 Additionally, she holds an Associate of Applied Business degree.

-I love being able to help people.
+As a Cincinnati personal injury attorney, I love being able to help people.
 Helping take away someone’s stress from a scary legal situation is the best feeling.
-In the first case I ever settled, a smaller case, the client sobbed because she now had enough money to pay her rent, she hadn’t told me, but she was being evicted.
+In the first case I ever settled, a smaller case, the client sobbed because she now had enough money to pay her rent.
+She hadn’t told me, but she was being evicted.

 Life has taught me to never judge a book by its cover.
 We don’t know what people are going through or have gone through in their life.
 Sometimes a smile, a few extra minutes on the phone, or a kind voice from a stranger can change everything.